Posted By Afro-Awesome Guest contributor

 By Nyx McLean/@NyxMcLean

-Can we please start to talk about domestic violence in lesbian and queer relationships?
+Can we please start to talk about domestic violence in queer relationships?

 It happens within our LGBTIAQ community and we can’t be silent anymore.
 I can’t be silent anymore.